infracost/docs/docs/features/environment_variables.md

 4. Infracost Cloud organization settings

 ### INFRACOST_API_KEY
 Infracost API key, run `infracost auth login` to sign up or log in via the CLI.
 Run `infracost configure get api_key` to retrieve your API key.
-Use [Infracost Cloud](/docs/infracost_cloud/authentication/) to rotate your API key.
+Use the Org Settings page in [Infracost Cloud](https://dashboard.infracost.io) to rotate your API key.

 We recommend using this environment variable in CI/CD integrations; it overrides any values you might have set in `.config/infracost/credentials.yml`, `.env` or `.env.local` too.